 He turned to the watchman, who had already been placed at the door.
-The man, who evidently knew him, had saluted
+The man, who evidently knew him, had saluted respectfully when he entered the house.

 "This gentleman is my assistant," he said, "and you will allow him to pass in and out just as you would myself.
 He is going to take this case entirely in hand, and you will regard him as being in charge here."